zgq7799/PaperCrawler/README.md

 # PaperCrawler

-* A simple tool to crawl papers information.
+* A simple tool to crawl papers information based on Python3.6 .

 * Now this project only support for AAAI / ACL series conferences(such as ACL, EMNLP, COLING, NAACL, CoNLL... , please see my code).